Triumph Renown: Triumph Renown Mk I TDB (1949–1952)

 The car was renamed the Renown in October 1949.
 It had an entirely new chassis based on the Standard Vanguard with pressed steel sections replacing the tubes previously used.
 The front suspension changed to coil springing.
 Although the 3-speed column change transmission was retained, from June 1950 an overdrive unit was offered as an option.
 Inside there was a new instrument layout.

-A Renown tested by the British magazine The Motor in 1950 had a top speed of 75.0 mph and could accelerate from 0–60 mph in 24.3 seconds.
+A Renown tested by the British magazine The Motor in 1950.
+They recorded a top speed of 75.0 mph and a 0–60 mph acceleration time of 24.3 seconds.
 A fuel consumption of 23.9 mpgimp was recorded.
 The test car cost £991 including taxes.

 Of the 6501 produced, fewer than 100 are known to have survived.